-SECTION 32.
-Section 21-6.50, Revised Ordinances of Honolulu 1990, as enacted by Ordinance 20-41 ("Parking space dimensions and access"), is amended by amending subsection (a) to read as follows:
+SECTION 36.
+Section 21-6.50, Revised Ordinances of Honolulu 2021 ("Parking space dimensions and access"), is amended by amending subsection (a) to read as follows:

-- "(a) Dimensions of parking spaces. - (1) Standard parking spaces must be at least 18 feet in length and [eight] 8 feet [three] 3 inches in width, with parallel spaces at least 22 feet in length. - (2) Compact parking spaces must be at least 16 feet in length and [seven] 7 feet [six] 6 inches in width, with parallel spaces at least 19 feet in length. - (3) All provided parking spaces must be standard-sized parking spaces, except that duplex units, detached dwellings, and multifamily dwellings may have up to 50 percent of the total number of provided parking spaces as compact parking spaces, and accessory dwelling units may satisfy the parking requirement with a compact parking space. - (4) Required parking spaces for boat launching ramps must have minimum dimensions of 40 feet in length and 12 feet in width. - (5) Motorcycle and moped parking spaces must be at least [eight] 8 feet in length and [four] 4 feet in width, and must provide a minimum [five-foot] 5-foot wide access way clear of obstructions. - (6) Minimum aisle widths for parking bays must be provided in accordance with Table 21-6.4.
+- "(a) Dimensions of parking spaces. - (1) Standard parking spaces must be at least 18 feet in length and 8 feet 3 inches in width, with parallel spaces at least 22 feet in length. - (2) Compact parking spaces must be at least 16 feet in length and 7 feet 6 inches in width, with parallel spaces at least 19 feet in length. - (3) All provided parking spaces must be standard-sized parking spaces, except that [duplex units, detached dwellings, and multi-family] single-unit, two-unit, duplex-unit, and multi-unit dwellings may have up to 50 percent of the total number of provided parking spaces as compact parking spaces, and accessory dwelling units may satisfy the parking requirement with a compact parking space.

+- (4) Required parking spaces for boat launching ramps must have minimum dimensions of 40 feet in length and 12 feet in width. - (5) Motorcycle and moped parking spaces must be at least 8 feet in length and 4 feet in width, and must provide a minimum 5-foot-wide access way clear of obstructions. - (6) Minimum aisle widths for parking bays must be provided in accordance with Table 21-6.4.

 Table 21-6.4 Parking Aisle Widths

 Parking Angle Aisle Width

-0° - 44° 12 ft.
+0 degrees - 44 degrees 12 ft.

-45° - 59° 13.5 ft.
+45 degrees - 59 degrees 13.5 ft.

-60° - 69° 18.5 ft.
+60 degrees - 69 degrees 18.5 ft.

-70° - 79° 19.5 ft.
+70 degrees - 79 degrees 19.5 ft.

-80° - 89° 21 ft.
+80 degrees - 89 degrees 21 ft.

-90° 22 ft.
+90 degrees 22 ft.

-If the parking angle is 90 degrees, the minimum aisle width may be reduced by [ene] 1 foot for every [six] 6 inches of additional parking space width above the minimum width of [eight] 8 feet [three] 3 inches, to a minimum aisle width of 19 feet.
+If the parking angle is 90 degrees, the minimum aisle width may be reduced by 1 foot for every 6 inches of additional parking space width above the minimum width of 8 feet 3 inches, to a minimum aisle width of 19 feet.